 The chart includes all online assessments the learner has taken to date.
 The progress score - the value behind the symbol for each assessment marked on the chart - is a standardised score.
-It is calculated by comparing an individual learner's outcome with the outcomes for other learners in their year group in Wales.
+It is calculated by comparing an individual learner's outcome with the outcomes for other learners in their year group in Wales who took an assessment at the same time of year that they did.
 The score range is 950 to 1050 and the average is 1000 (shown by the broken line on the chart).
 This score is available to schools and is listed in group reports.